 Introductions

 One of the principal effects of humans on ecological communities is the homogenisation of both flora and fauna though introductions, both deliberate and inadvertent (Williams et al. 2015).
 In the context of parasites and pathogens, this may mean the introduction of pathogens themselves, or the introduction of reservoir hosts, amplifying hosts, bridge hosts, or vectors.
-We have already discussed several examples.
+While we have already discussed several examples, below we provide some key mechanisms.

 Climate change